 Department: Teacher Education and Foundations

-I am an Assistant Professor in the MA in TESOL (Teaching English to Speakers of Other Languages) program in the Department of Teacher Education and Foundations.
-In this role, I prepare graduate students to teach culturally and linguistically diverse English learners in the U.S. and abroad.
-Originally from Southern California, I am happy to return to teach at CSUSB and live in community with the students in University Village as a Faculty in Residence.
-I love traveling the world, learning about other languages and cultures, spending time in nature, and staying physically active.
-I especially enjoy walking and talking, playing sports, and building meaningful relationships by sharing food and ideas.
+I’ve worked with international students and immigrants from all over the world for over fifteen years.
+At CSUSB, I prepare graduate students to teach English learners from culturally and linguistically diverse backgrounds, both in the U.S. and overseas.
+Outside of the classroom, I love traveling the world, learning about other languages and cultures, spending time in nature, and staying physically active.
+I especially enjoy walking and talking, playing sports, and building meaningful relationships—often over good food and conversations.